lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 be used to transmit the PDU over multiple L2 transmissions.

 This document describes the SCHC compression/decompression framework and applies it to IPv6/UDP headers.
 This document also specifies a fragmentation and reassembly mechanism that is used to support the IPv6 MTU requirement over LPWAN technologies.
 Fragmentation is mandatory for IPv6 datagrams that, after SCHC compression or when it has not been possible to apply such compression, still exceed the L2 maximum payload size.
 Similar solutions for other protocols such as CoAP will be described in separate documents.

+Note that this document defines generic functionality.
+This document purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific, documents.

 --- middle